ibm-cloud-docs/vpc/vni-attach-secondary-ip.md

 :   Suppress verbose output.

 ### Command examples
-{: #cli-command-examples-virtual-network-interface-update}
+{: #vni-existing-secondary-ip-cli-command-examples}

 - `ibmcloud is virtual-network-interface-update 72251a2e-d6c5-42b4-97b0-b5f8e8d1f479 --name new-vni`
 - `ibmcloud is virtual-network-interface-update new-vni --name new-share`
 - `ibmcloud is virtual-network-interface-update 7208-8918786e-5958-42fc-9e4b-410c5a58b164 --name cli-vni-1 --allow-ip-spoofing false --auto-delete false --enable-infrastructure-nat false`
 - `ibmcloud is virtual-network-interface-update cli-vni-1 --name cli-vni-2 --allow-ip-spoofing false --auto-delete true --enable-infrastructure-nat false`

-## Updating a virtual network interface with the API
+## Attaching a secondary IP to an existing virtual network interface from the API
-{: #vni-api-update}
+{: #vni-existing-secondary-ip-api}
 {: api}

-To update a virtual network interface with the API, follow these steps:

 1. Set up your API environment [with the right variables](/docs/vpc?topic=vpc-set-up-environment#api-prerequisites-setup).
 1. Store any additional variables to be used in the API commands; for example:

     * `version` (string): The API version, in format `YYYY-MM-DD`.
     * `virtual_network_interface_id` (string): The virtual network interface identifier.
+    * `secondary_ip` (array): The information about the secondary IP you wish to attach.

-1. When all variables are initiated, update the virtual network interface:
+1. When all variables are initiated, add the secondary IP to the existing virtual network interface: [examples only show rename]{: tag-red}

     ```sh
     curl -X PATCH \